-What if I want to complain about the level of fees?
+Can I complain about the level of fees?

 ICAS will not consider complaints that involve fee disputes between a Member and a client where the dispute relates to the amount of the fee.
 This is considered to be a commercial matter.
 ICAS does not recommend a scale of fees/charge out rates for its Members.

 Section 240 of the ICAS Code of Ethics relates to fees and we will only consider complaints that involve a potential breach of these provisions.